telliott99/SimpleView/README.md

 and when necessary call it through some variation on what we have above.

 That's it for this basic introduction.
-Hope this is useful to you, I know it will be for me.
+I hope this is useful to you, I know it will be a good reference for me.